 An appraisal differs from a home inspection.
 A home inspection is a much more in-depth process.
 In a home inspection, an inspector specifically looks for problems in the home and determines whether certain areas need repairs.
 An inspector may test outlets, run the home’s furnace to see if it can hold a stable temperature and look at the roof to see if it’s been properly installed.

 A home appraiser will take visible defects into account, such as a roof that’s caved in or the fact that the home doesn’t have a working plumbing system, but appraisers do not search for specific problems.
 Instead, the appraiser looks for an overall value to assign to the property.

-What Is The Home Appraisal Process
+The Home Appraisal Process

 Appraisals are not performed by your mortgage company.
 Most state laws require that only an independent third party may perform an appraisal, though your mortgage lender may help schedule or arrange the appraisal.

 During the actual inspection, an appraiser looks at a number of factors in the home to determine its value.
 Some of the things that appraisers consider when they determine a home’s value include: